Shop by Category

 Boots / Socks

 Buying scuba dive boots is probably the easiest piece of scuba gear to buy.
 No sense making it more complicated than it is.
-This will be short and sweet.

-There are basically 2 types of wetsuit boots.
+Types of dive boots: There are basically 2 types of wetsuit boots.

 Low Cut, Ankle High Boots

 Low cut, ankle high scuba boots are usually made of thinner material and are great for warm weather diving where you're probably wearing a shorty style wetsuit.

 Make sure they are high enough to protect your heel chaffing from your fins.

 You can get thicker ankle high scuba boots for colder water and they're not necessarily a bad choice.

 Be aware that you might have some exposed skin on your upper ankle when you swim, and that the increased water flow through the boots will let your feet get colder faster.

 Full Cut, High Top Boots